 The UL Indoor Air Quality Certification Program is the world’s first comprehensive indoor air quality (IAQ) certification and preventative maintenance program.
-It addresses moisture, airborne volatile organic compounds (VOCs), airborne particulate matter (PM), integrated pest management (IPM) and other aspects of indoor air quality and provides the Certification Holder with a third-party UL Certification Mark to communicate the achievement to their customers and stakeholders.
+It addresses moisture, airborne volatile organic compounds (VOCs), airborne particulate matter (PM), integrated pest management (IPM) and other aspects of indoor air quality and provides the Certification Holder with a third-party UL/GREENGUARD Certification Mark to communicate the achievement to their customers and stakeholders.

 Residential IAQ (GREENGUARD for Homes) UL 3036

 - For multifamily and modular homes as well as site built houses that are essentially identical design and specify the same low-emitting materials

 - Applies to tested models that are demonstrated compliant by inspection and testing

 - Applies to units at the time of occupancy

 - Annual re-certification of the model after successful audit and retesting

 - Confidence in designs of components and selection of materials

 - Knowledge that the ventilation system design was reviewed and performance assessed